Is Your First Offer Actually Your Best Offer?

 Third: What is our genuine evidence that more buyers at this level are likely to emerge?
 Not hope; evidence.

-If the answers to those questions point toward a motivated buyer making a fair offer in a competitive window, hesitation is not patience.
-It is risk.
+If the answers to those questions point toward a motivated buyer making a fair offer in a competitive window, hesitation is not patience; it is risk.

 So, Is Your First Offer Actually Your Best Offer?

-Not always, but more often than most sellers expect, it is.
-The mistake isn’t declining an offer.
 The mistake is assuming time is on your side when it typically isn’t.
 Because the value of any offer isn’t measured by when it arrives.
 It’s measured by who is making it and why.

 And that buyer in week one, the one who has been searching for months, missing out, getting beaten; they aren’t just ready, they’re willing to pay to stop searching.
-When you understand that, the real question changes.
+When you understand this, the real question changes.

 It’s not how long your property has been on the market.
 It’s how long the buyer has been searching the market.